cmw2/PrivatePaaSSample/docs/create-web-app.md

 	1. However, this has to be a globally unique name so you will need to customize that name.
 Perhaps add your initials at the beginning or end.
 1. For the Runtime stack, select .NET 6 (LTS)
 1. Scroll down to the Pricing plans section and click Create new
-1. Give the App Service a name.
+1. Give the App Service Plan a name.
 I'm using "plan-private-paas" for this sample.
 1. You can keep the rest of the fields as the defaults on this page.
 1. Click Next: Deployment
 1. Click Next: Networking